seddonnguyen/module-4-backend/README.md

 Most Wanted's backend.
 Made with Ruby on Rails.
-To start the backend, type 'rails s' in the console.
+To start the backend, type `rails s` in the console.